gwpy/gwsumm/docs/tabs/modes.rst

    IntervalTab
    EventTab

-The 'flavour' of a `Tab` is set automatically when it is created based on the value of the :attr:`~Tab.mode` attribute, so you don't need to remember the above objects.
+The type of a `Tab` is set automatically when it is created based on the value of the :attr:`~Tab.mode` attribute, so you don't need to remember the above objects.

 =====
 Modes
 =====

-All tabs have a :attr:`~Tab.mode`, loosely based around the time interval of interest.
-GWSumm support seven modes:
+GWSumm currently support seven different `Tab` modes:

 ==========  ====  =============================================================
 Mode        Enum  Description